Curriculum Vitae

 Hybrid Curriculum Vitae

-If one is newer to academia or an undergraduate student with no research experience, a hybrid CV is probably a better option.
-A hybrid CV focuses on the value of seemingly unrelated experiences through targeted demonstration statements that focus on transferable skills.
-The most compelling hybrid CVs show HOW one demonstrates a specific skill, not simply telling the employer that one possesses a specific skill.
-For more information, here is a module that could help.
+If you are newer to academia or an undergraduate student with little to no research experience, a hybrid CV may be a better option.
+A hybrid CV focuses on the value of experiences through targeted demonstration statements that focus on transferable skills.
+The most compelling way to write this is to show HOW the skill is demonstrated, beyond simply listing the skill.
+Here is a module that can help.